marcelomijas/two_stocks_portfolio/README.md

 # Two stocks portfolio analysis with Python

-Two stocks global minimum variance portfolio and optimum market portfolio analysis with Python using Harry Max Markowitz modern portfolio theory.
+Two stocks minimum variance portfolio and optimum market portfolio analysis with Python using Harry Max Markowitz modern portfolio theory.

 Libraries used for the project: